Arcadia-Science/2024-unicellular-tracking/README.md

 This repository is organized into the following top-level directories.
 * **btrack_config**: contains a YAML file for configuring [`btrack`](https://btrack.readthedocs.io/en/latest/index.html) configuration.
 * **data**: CSV files containing summary motility metrics from measured cell trajectories.
-* **envs**: YAML file including the packages and dependencies used for creating the conda environment.
+* **envs**: contains a conda environment file that lists the packages and dependencies used for creating the conda environment.
 * **notebooks**: Collection of Jupyter notebooks for analyzing motility data, including the code used to generate Figures 4–7 in the pub.
 * **resources**: Static files such as PNGs and GIFs used for documentation within the repository.
 * **results**: A collection of SVG files output by the Jupyter notebooks for generating Figures 4–7 in the pub.